PIesPnuema/Scripts/README.md

 ## DEPENDENCIES

-- All C++ build system scripts after 17 Feb 2023 will rely on googletest for unit testing.
+- All C++ build system scripts after 17 Feb 2023 will rely on GoogleTest for unit testing.